JDE Peets equipped AURORA BOTNIA with the Cafitesse coffee system, uniquely sustainable and bio-safe, as a newbuilding.

 A buzz of activity surrounds a ship approaching port.
 If the ships schedule changes, this can pose challenges for cooperation between port and logistics operators.
 The solution: the Port Activity App, which enables efficient and economical port calls by improving information flow.

-RMC began building its second multi-purpose corvette
+RMC began building its second multi-purpose corvette.

 10 years old Meyer Turku aims for carbon-neutral shipbuilding